 Instead, operating a profitable enterprise requires constant tinkering and testing until you find the best practices for your business.

-This article identifies seven key metrics restaurant owners should track regularly and how to calculate each of them.
+Here are the 7 key restaurant performance metrics restaurant owners need to be able to track and how to calculate them.

 The equation for break even point is: